DataHighway-DHX/documentation/docs/whitepaper.md

 ### Custom Substrate Runtime Modules

-In addition to the Substrate Core Runtime Modules, the DH will have the following runtime modules that leverage the Substrate Runtime Module Library:
+In addition to the Substrate Core Runtime Modules, the DH will have the following runtime modules that leverage the Substrate Runtime Module (Palette) Library:

 * Roaming
     * API